umbertomig/seabornClass/README.md

 > [**Umberto Mignozzetti**](www.umbertomig.com)
 >
-> Visiting Assistant Professor
->
-> Emory University and EGAP
+> Visiting Assistant Professor, Emory University and EGAP

 Script for my guest lecture at the CSS Program at UCSD.